 Loss of Enjoyment of Life

-A serious injury may make it impossible to do the things that a person enjoys.
+A catastrophic injury may make it impossible to do the things that a person enjoys.
 People who regularly run marathons, play a musical instrument in a band or garden may find that their favorite activities are no longer an option.
 This can also result in the loss of social activities if the hobby or activity includes a group of friends or partner.

 Loss of Companionship, Services and Consortium